 Barnard College’s Student Success program, a part of the Dean of Studies Office, provides support, training, and programming to the College’s highly diverse student body, working with students, faculty, and other campus offices to create a positive experience for underrepresented students.The Student Success program at Barnard is invested in student development both inside and outside of the classroom.
 It provides ongoing workshops and panels on various topics, professional development workshops, networking opportunities with faculty and administrators, and much more.

-The Barnard FLI Partnership Library is a part of the Barnard Library, dedicated to lending textbooks to and in collaboration with first-generation and/or low-income undergraduate students and in the sharing of textbook resources between first-generation and/or low-income undergraduate students.
-We add materials to the collection based on the assessment of required courses for Barnard majors.
-The FLI Partnership library collection is updated based on the frequency with which the materials are used in courses and their cost, and as a result the main focus is on expensive textbooks for STEM and language learning classes.
+As a part of the Barnard Library, the Barnard FLI Partnership Library is dedicated to lending textbooks to and in collaboration with first-generation and/or low-income undergraduate students, and supports the sharing of textbook resources between first-generation and/or low-income undergraduate students.
+The FLI Partnership Library collection adds materials to their collection based on the assessment of required courses for Barnard majors, and is updated based on the frequency with which the materials are used in courses and their cost.
+As a result, the collection's main focus is on expensive textbooks for STEM and language learning classes.
 Link to Find and Borrow Course Materials.

 Please contact ISS by phone at (212) 854-1777 and by email at firstname.lastname@example.org